It's time to get my #FridayCabernetfix. Here is a gorgeous Cabernet Sauvignon.

 On the palate, there’s an initial shout of smoked meat and more cedar.
 Stewed plums and blackberries abound.
 There’s a touch of vanilla and cigar there, as well.
 Spice on the medium to long finish.
 Yes this a big wine but it ain’t too big.
 Beautiful fruit and craftsmanship.
 Outstanding stuff. — 3 years ago

 Zin goodness.
 Classic Zin goodness.
 It’s like the well worn blue jeans of Zins.
 Comfortable, friendly, familiar and casual.
 That’s a lie I hate blue jeans and really like this wine but I hear normal people do like jeans, very blueberry, vanilla scented, and there’s so raisins and licorice to boot.
 Oh maybe this is the perfect pair well-worn boots.
 As opposed to jean.
 Yeah that’s it.

 2019 Best Extra Añejo Tequila from the Beverage Tasting Institute: "Gold color.
 Attractive aromas of cedar, caramel, crushed pineapple, eucalyptus-vanilla, and fine tea with a round, vibrant, dry-yet-fruity medium body and a smooth, complex, very long allspice, lime leaf, dried mango, smoke, and sea salt finish.
 Exotic aromas and superb integration make this the Cognac or Single Malt-lovers Tequila; a must-try."
 (04/2019) Distiller's note: "A distinct tequila, El Tesoro Paradiso® is slowly aged for five years in French oak ex-Cognac barrels.
-Created by Don Felipe Camarena in collaboration in with Alain Royer of A. de Fussigny Cognac, this unique tequila has an earthy taste with a hint of minerality, tropical characteristics, and sweet notes of butterscotch." — a year ago
+Created by Don Felipe Camarena in collaboration in with Alain Royer of A. de Fussigny Cognac, this unique tequila has an earthy taste with a hint of minerality, tropical characteristics, and sweet notes of butterscotch." — 3 years ago